Woman testifies masturbating Weinstein trapped her in hotel bathroom

 She said he did not let go of her until he ejaculated, at which point he left the bathroom while Young stayed behind “in shock.”

+During cross-examination, one of Weinstein’s lawyers, Damon Cheronis, grilled Young about inconsistencies between her testimony and what she had earlier told investigators.

+Young conceded that she had previously told investigators that she was “pushed” into the bathroom and that the attack had taken place shortly after her first meeting with Weinstein, rather than the following year.

-During her testimony, prosecutors asked about Weinstein’s genitals.
+During her direct testimony, prosecutors also asked about Weinstein’s genitals.

 “It looked like it had been cut and sewn back on,” Young said of his penis.
 “Not a normal-looking scar from circumcision.
 Something didn’t look normal.”